dvddarias/rdocker/README.md

  3. Starts a new bash session with DOCKER_HOST environment variable set to `tcp://localhost:local_port`
  4. On session exit it SIGTERMs the ssh connection.

+Tested on Ubuntu, Mint and Debian.
+It should work on any linux based OS.
+I don't have a Mac around to test it :(.
 Contributions are of course welcome.